7 home projects with colourful structural elements - Grand Designs Magazine

 7 home projects with colourful structural elements

-By Hugh Metcalf | 6 July 2020
+By Hugh Metcalf |

 These self-builds and renovations all have something in common – bold colour has been used on a key structural element to bring personality to their project.

 Where there’s an opportunity to remodel or self-build a home entirely, many homeowners opt for a simple, neutral colour palette to best showcase the architecture.
-However, even with this modern aesthethic in mind, there’s certainly a way for colour to elevate an architectural space.
+However, even with this modern aesthetic in mind, there’s certainly a way for colour to elevate an architectural space.

 These 7 projects have each used colour to highlight a key structural element, not only creating a feature that brings something different to the space, but also adding a sense of fun and joy which means these homes can’t help but make you smile.